 - in identifying the mumps vaccine virus in the brain of an immunocompromised child who died of encephalitis (Morfopoulou S, Mee ET, Connaughton SM, Brown JR, Gilmour K, Chong WK, Duprex WP, Ferguson D, Hubank M, Hutchinson C, Kaliakatsos M, McQuaid S, Paine S, Plagnol V, Ruis C, Virasami A, Zhan H, Jacques TS, Schepelmann S, Qasim W, Breuer J. Deep sequencing reveals persistence of cell-associated mumps vaccine virus in chronic encephalitis.
 Acta Neuropathol.
 2017 Jan; 133 (1): 139-147.
 Doi: 10.1007 / s00401- 016-1629-y.
 Epub 2016 Oct 21.
 PubMed PMID: 27770235).

-Furthermore, in the 2017 collaborative work 'A Multicenter Study To Evaluate the Performance of High-Throughput Sequencing for Virus Detection' (A Khan AS, Ng SHS, Vandeputte O, Aljanahi A, Deyati A, Cassart JP, Charlebois RL, Taliaferro LP.
+Also in the 2017 collaborative work 'A Multicenter Study To Evaluate the Performance of High-Throughput Sequencing for Virus Detection' (A Khan AS, Ng SHS, Vandeputte O, Aljanahi A, Deyati A, Cassart JP, Charlebois RL, Taliaferro LP.
 A Multicenter Study To Evaluate the Performance of High-Throughput Sequencing for Virus Detection.
 MSphere.
 2017 Sep 13; 2 (5) .pii: e00307-17.
 Doi: 10.1128 / mSphere.00307-17.
 ECollection 2017 Sep-Oct.
-PubMed PMID : 28932815; PubMed Central PMCID: PMC5597969), highlights how analyzes performed with different HTS instruments, with different sample preparation and data analysis protocols, on samples mimicking complex biological materials, have demonstrated a similar sensitivity in the detection of viruses in 3 several workshops.
+PubMed PMID : 28932815; PubMed Central PMCID: PMC5597969), is highlighted as analyzes performed with different HTS instruments, with different protocols of sample preparation and data analysis, on samples mimicking complex biological materials, have shown a similar sensitivity in the detection of viruses in 3 several workshops.